ashishpathakavs/password-generator/README.md

 # password-generator

 This app generates password depending on the condition specified.
-Generated passwords are random and it can be copied to plaform.
+Generated passwords are random and it can be copied to clipboard.

 Codesandbox deployed: [live](https://7w5zqj.csb.app/)